tentone/nunuStudio/CODESTYLE.md

 ### Exceptions

+- Exceptions may cause the current execution thread to stop if not handled properly (using a `try...catch` statement).
 - Empty exception handlers should be avoided as much as possible.
-Use only when strictly necessary.
+Use only when strictly necessary to avoid top level code crashes.
 - If a method requires a error to be handled externally it should throw an Error.
 - Error situations should never come as a returned value.
-Throw an exception to be handled externally instead.
+Throw a Error object to be handled externally instead.
 - Always threat exceptions at some level, exceptions can cause the program to stop unnecessarily.
 - Always assume that the program is running on strict mode.
 Some errors regarding syntax and reference access are only thrown in this mode.